 - Asbestos material of the non-friable nature can be removed by individuals without certification as long as the material encompasses less than three square feet or three linear feet.
 However, OSHA training is required.

 - Once asbestos material is secured for transportation to disposal, the state has thirteen authorized disposal sites.
-Notification and approval have to be given prior to disposal of asbestos material.
-The state also has in place categories of certain types of asbestos that may or may not need disposal, given the building material it has been placed in, and if its of a “friable” or “non friable” nature.
+Notification and approval have to be given prior to the disposal of asbestos material.
+The state also has in place categories of certain types of asbestos that may or may not need disposal, given the building material it has been placed in, and if it is of a “friable” or “nonfriable” nature.

 Medical Help in South Dakota

 South Dakota offers three medical facilities that specialize in cancer treatment.
 Seek out treatment from physicians and clinics that are experienced with asbestos cancer and asbestos-related diseases.
 Since these types of cancers are still considered rare in the medical industry, you’ll need to seek treatment from those who have researched, trained, and understand the complex issues of asbestos-related illnesses:

 - Avera Cancer Institute: 100 23rd Street, Sioux Falls, SD, 57105, 605-322,3000

 - John T. Vucurevich Cancer Care Institute: 353 Fairmont Blvd., Rapid City, SD, 57701, 605-719-2300

 - Sanford Cancer Center: 1305 West 18th Street, Sioux Falls, SD, 57717, 605-333-1000

 Statute of Limitations for Asbestos Cases in South Dakota